fdbackco-design/laceras/replit.md

 # Overview

-라쎄라쓰라 (L'Art du Voyage Français) is a luxury luggage e-commerce website built with modern web technologies.
+라쎄라스 (L'Art du Voyage Français) is a luxury luggage e-commerce website built with modern web technologies.
 The application presents a premium French-inspired travel goods brand with a sophisticated user interface featuring product catalogs, customer reviews, brand storytelling, and contact functionality.
 The project implements a full-stack architecture with React frontend, Express backend, and PostgreSQL database integration.

 # User Preferences